 Pasting is a skill that young children learn through practice.
 One of the best ways to teach it is to provide lots of opportunities to engage in free, child-led process art.

-Pasting is a great fine motor activity.
+Pasting is one of the best fine motor activities.
 A child must learn to control a glue stick, squeeze a drop out of a bottle or spread the glue with a brush onto paper or an object.

 Glue is a tool children use that can help them take materials and turn them into a work of art, thus helping kids to develop their creative side.